 Over the past 12 months, how often have you interacted with an artificial intelligence (AI) chatbot as you were browsing a website?
 [Never, Once a year, Few times a year, Monthly, Weekly, Daily]

-[if ‘not at all’ IS NOT selected] Overall, how unhelpful or helpful were the AI chatbots?
-(1 = Very unhelpful, 7 = Very helpful)
+[if ‘not at all’ IS NOT selected] Overall, to what extent were the AI chatbots helpful?
+(1 = Not at all helpful, 7 = Very helpful)

-[If chosen response is ‘negative’] In the box below, please provide a brief (1-2 sentence) explanation for your response(s) above. (open-ended)
+[If chosen response is ‘negative’] [optional] In the box below, please provide a brief (1-2 sentence) explanation for your response(s) above. (open-ended)

 Outcome variables